olliefr/google-cert-python-project/README.md

-# Week 1: 'Scale and convert images using PIL'
+# Scale and convert a bunch of images using PIL

 A project for Week 1 of 'Automating Real-World Tasks with Python' course.